lukka/run-vcpkg/README.md

           # compute its hash and append this to the computed cache's key.
           appendedCacheKey: ${{ hashFiles( '**/vcpkg_manifest/vcpkg.json' ) }}
           vcpkgTriplet: ${{ matrix.triplet }}
-          # Ensure the vcpkg artifacts are cached, they are generated in the 'CMAKE_BINARY_DIR/vcpkg_installed'.
+          # Ensure the vcpkg artifacts are cached, they are generated in the 'CMAKE_BINARY_DIR/vcpkg_installed' directory.
           additionalCachedPaths: ${{ env.buildDir }}/vcpkg_installed

       - name: Run CMake to install the dependencies specified in the vcpkg.json manifest, generate project file and build the project